Friday, April 28, 2006

 The needs of the working poor are not well served by the usual false choices of ideological debate—between strong families and strong government, better values

-“The political opponents have to cross into each other’s territory to pick up solutions from the opposite side,” he advises.
+and better policies, personal and social responsibility.
+Shipler points a finger of blame at both left and right, yet he is not blindly evenhanded.“The political opponents have to cross into each other’s territory to pick up solutions from the opposite side,” he advises.
 But he also suggests that while many liberals have done this by signing on to welfare reform, conservatives have yet to step onto the liberal ground of government assistance.

 The final words of Shipler’s remarkable reportage are, “It is time to be ashamed.”